What back button hijacking actually is, and why it feels so bad

 What is back button hijacking?

 Back button hijacking happens when a page intercepts the browser back button and sends the visitor somewhere other than the page they expected.
 Common versions include forcing a pop-up, opening a new page in the same tab, or sending the user to a different URL when they try to leave.
-It creates friction because the browser stops behaving like the user expects.
+It creates friction because the browser no longer behaves the way the user expects.

 Does back button hijacking hurt SEO directly?